Geeksltd/GCop/Rules/GCop181.md

 ## Rule description

-You need to use virtual methods because your program may be designed in such a way that you do not know all the types of objects that will occur when it is executed.
+A base class should not know about its subclasses.
+When your logic depends on the actual type of the object, you need to use virtual methods because your program may be designed in such a way that you do not know all the types of objects that will occur when it is executed.
 You can provide a standard (base) type and design around that type.

 ## Example